Demez/tfscript/README.md

 5. You are ready, but you might want to customize your messages or settings
 6. Run the script with `start.bat`

+### If you don't like pre-compiled binaries

+Compile `playsound.cpp` using any c++ compiler
+Compile `keypress32.ahk` using `Ahk2Exe` from AutoHotKey (google it) Install `node.js` package from [official site](https://nodejs.org/en/download/)

 ## Linux (Ubuntu/Debian)

 1. Install `nodejs` package (`sudo apt-get install nodejs`)
 2. Install `xdotool` package (`sudo apt-get install xdotool`)
-2. Clone this repository into any folder
+3. Clone this repository into any folder
-3. Run `npm install` in that folder
+4. Run `install.sh`
-4. Set your uid in `config.json` file.
+5. Set your uid in `data/uid.txt` file.
 A method to find uid is described below
-5. Right-click on Team Fortress 2 in Steam client, go to Properties, then Set Launch Options.
-Add `-condebug` there.
-6. Open console in Team Fortress 2, type `bind F11 "exec stdin"`
-7. If Team Fortress 2 is installed in non-default location, edit `gameDirectory` in `config.json` so it will point to right location
-8. You are ready, but you might want to customize your messages or settings
+6. You are ready, but you might want to customize your messages or settings
-9. Run the script with `node tfscript`
+7. Run the script with `node tfscript`

 # How to find UID
 `uid` looks like `[U:1:111111111]`